kmb40/aws-bootcamp-cruddur-2023/journal/week6.md

 **Note:** I pulled an existing image for the Base build.
 Here we are building the image in our environment then pushing it to ECR.
 4. Tag the image using `docker tag backend-flask:latest $ECR_BACKEND_FLASK_URL:latest`
 5. Push the image to AWS ECR using `docker push $ECR_BACKEND_FLASK_URL:latest`

+Attempt to run the backend and base image.

+Register Task Definitions

+Create a service in ECS.